 With roots in Turkish military legend, yaglı güres is closely tied to nationalism and ideals of manhood.
 Organizations that sponsor the sport insist there are no homoerotic elements, and officials seek to prevent an openly-Gay male presence at matches.
 Elimination of anything suggesting homoeroticism, however, does not erase what is intimate, often transgressive, and sometimes affectionate physical contact between men that is part of the tradition.

 Yaglı güres is done by males placed in categories according to age and weight who strip down to their kispet, a pair of short leather britches that go from waist to knee.
 The name of the wrestler is written in metal studs over the top of his rear end.
-The men wrestle barefoot in a field of green grass.
+The men wrestle barefoot in a field of grass.

 The competition is steeped in ritual.
 There is a mehter band that plays traditional music favored by the Janissary warriors from Turkey’s military past.
 Opponents will walk together, hands joined, to show their good intentions toward each other.